-OPN Quantity Calculation Process Curtailment on the first Gas Day of a GDE Curtailment on subsequent Gas Days Bi-directionalSystemPoints(EuropeanInterconnector and Storagesites) The quantity will be calculated as the Users operational nomination provided by the interconnector or storage agent.
-If no OPN/SFN is provided then the calculation methodology for non-OPN System Exit Points will be used.
-VLDMC System Exit Points At single User System Exit Points the quantity calculation would be based solely on the Offtake Profile Notice (OPN) for the relevant gas day.
-At multi-User System Exit Points the agent would provide a default division of the quantity implied by the OPN.
-If no OPN is provided then the calculation methodology for non-OPN System Exit Points will be used.
+OPN Quantity Calculation Process Curtailment on the first Gas Day of a GDE Curtailment on subsequent Gas Days Bi-directional System Points (European Interconnector and Storage sites) as the Users operational provided then the VLDMC System Exit Points At single User System Exit Points the quantity calculation would be based solely on the Offtake Profile Notice (OPN) for the relevant gas day.
+At multi-User System Exit Points the agent would provide a default division of the quantity implied by the OPN. then the calculation methodology for non- OPN System Exit Points